ntu-aris/caric/index.md

 You should see 5 UAVs take off, follow a fixed trajectory, and fall down when time is out.

-# 5. The benchmark's design
+# 5. The benchmark design

 ##  5.1.
 The UAV fleet
 A 5-UAV team is designed for the challenge, two of the _explorer_ class (nicknamed `jurong` and `raffles`), and three of the _photographer_ class (`changi`, `sentosa`, and `nanyang`), plus one GCS (Ground Control Station).
 Each unit has an intended role in the mission.